1317786/SSH-Honeypot/README.md

 <h2>Languages and Utilities Used</h2>

+- <b>SSH</b>
-- <b>Oracle Virtual Box</b>
+- <b>Docker</b>

 <h2>Environments Used </h2>

-- <b>Elastic Cloud</b>
 - <b>Kali Linux</b>

 <h2>Takeaways</h2>

-- <b>Elastic Stack SIEM Configuration and Management</b>: Successfully set up and configured Elastic Stack SIEM in a home lab environment.
-Demonstrated proficiency in deploying a Kali Linux VM, configuring Elastic agents for log collection, and forwarding data to the SIEM for effective security event monitoring.

-- <b>Security Event Simulation and Analysis</b>: Acquired hands-on experience in generating and analyzing security events using Nmap on Kali Linux.
-Proficient in querying Elastic SIEM to identify and investigate security incidents, enhancing skills in network security monitoring and threat detection.

-- <b>Visualization and Alerting in SIEM</b>: Developed a custom dashboard in Elastic SIEM to visualize security events, demonstrating skills in data interpretation and pattern recognition.
-Successfully created and tested alert rules for detecting specific security events, showing competency in proactive incident response and alert management.
+- <b>Honeypot Deployment and Operations</b>: Mastered the setup and management of the Cowrie honeypot within a Kali Linux environment on Oracle VirtualBox, enhancing skills in deploying and maintaining medium to high interaction honeypots to simulate UNIX systems and SSH/Telnet proxies.

+- <b>Attack Simulation and Network Security Proficiency</b>: Gained practical experience in simulating attack scenarios using the Cowrie honeypot, which improved understanding of attacker tactics and techniques.
+This experience has been instrumental in developing strategies to identify and respond to cybersecurity threats effectively.

+- <b>Technical Skills Enhancement in Docker and Virtualization</b>: Advanced technical skills by integrating Docker with the Cowrie honeypot deployment, demonstrating the ability to manage complex security setups using containerization and virtualization technologies for robust cybersecurity defense mechanisms.

 <h2>Program walk-through:</h2>